 CHAPTER 7 (STRAIGHT BANKRUPTCY)

-In a chapter 7 bankruptcy case, you submit a petition with the court requesting that the court dismiss your obligations.
-The primary concept of chapter 7 bankruptcy is to eliminate (discharge) your debts in order to start over.
+In a Chapter 7 bankruptcy case, you submit a petition with the court requesting that the court dismiss your obligations.
+The primary concept of Chapter 7 bankruptcy is to eliminate (discharge) your debts in order to start over.
 Credit cards, healthcare debts, personal loans, house foreclosure or repossession deficits, certain past due taxes, and payday advance loans are all examples of debt that may be removed or wiped away.
-In most circumstances, your whole estate will tax exempt.
+In most circumstances, your whole estate will be tax exempt.
 This implies that you will retain complete ownership of your property.
 However, non-exempt property is auctioned and the proceeds allocated to creditors.

 CAN I KEEP MY PROPERTY IN CHAPTER 7 BANKRUPTCY

 Frequently, people think with a Chapter 7 bankruptcy that they will lose everything they own.
 However, there are “exemptions” or “allowances” in every state that protect specific types of property.
 There are typically provisions to safeguard assets such as your vehicle or truck, your home and furniture, IRAs, pension and profit-sharing plans, and other retirement plans.

 While exemptions enable you to preserve your property, bankruptcy does not usually wipe out or remove mortgages, vehicle loans, or liens.
 As a result, if you want to maintain your home or automobile, you must continue to make payments on your debt.
 And if you have more property than the exemptions allow you to maintain, you typically have several options available.